probinso/color-pollution/presentations/pdxcodeguild/pres.md

 - Describe how light pollution effects terrestrial telescopes

 # Problem Statement
 Current measures for 'lighting needs' disregard metrics like 'blue light content'.
 Since 'blue light content' critically impacts many industries and habitats we hope to motivate a change in industry measurement standards.
-- From nighttime photographs of lit street lamps, can we classify the type of bulb by approximating spectral profile?
+From nighttime photographs of lit street lamps, can we classify the type of bulb by approximating spectral profile?
-- Work must be done in a reproducible way, encouraging subject participation and auditing
-- Must be easily installable

-# Strategy
+# Strategy for Analytics
 - Standardize/Sanatize input image
 - Identify light sources
 - Extract RGB features from each lamp
+  - Area of red green blue content
+  - PDF fitting
 - Classify lamps

 # Tools used so far